Contributing and Development

 conda as this provides the same functionality at much greater speed.

-# First, make sure you have conda-forge as your primary conda channel: conda config --add channels conda-forge # Clone the repository git clone email@example.com:Quantco/glum.git cd glum # Set up a conda environment with name "glum" mamba env create # If you want to install the dependencies necessary for benchmarking against other GLM packages: mamba env update -n glum --file environment-benchmark.yml # Activate the previously created conda environment conda activate glum # Set up our pre-commit hooks for black, mypy, isort and flake8. pre-commit install # Install this package in editable mode. pip install --no-use-pep517 --disable-pip-version-check -e .
+# First, make sure you have conda-forge as your primary conda channel: conda config --add channels conda-forge # Clone the repository git clone email@example.com:Quantco/glum.git cd glum # Set up a conda environment with name "glum" mamba env create # If you want to install the dependencies necessary for benchmarking against other GLM packages: mamba env update -n glum --file environment-benchmark.yml # If you want to work on the tutorial notebooks: mamba env update -n glum --file environment-tutorial.yml # Activate the previously created conda environment conda activate glum # Set up our pre-commit hooks for black, mypy, isort and flake8. pre-commit install # Install this package in editable mode. pip install --no-use-pep517 --disable-pip-version-check -e .

 Testing and continuous integration